-“Otesha” is a Swahili word that means “reason to dream” or “to plant something and make it grow”.
+“Otesha”; a Swahili word meaning “reason to dream” or “to plant something and make it grow”.

 After nine amazing and fruitful years, The Otesha Project UK, as we know it, is sadly coming to an end.
 We’re in a place where we’ve had to close our programmes and say goodbye to our fantastic staff team.
 The trustees are taking stock and working with our Alumni to discuss our potential next steps.
 Throughout its history, Otesha has achieved so many wonderful things, inspired many people, sparked many actions, cycled thousands of miles and worked across many spaces, from primary schools to prisons.